luojilab/DataReporter/README.md

 	This method is used to create a DataReporter instance.
 This method is used to create an escalation instance.
 	Different businesses can create different instances without worrying about performance consumption because all instances share a single reporting thread.

     /**
+     * Set the number of data to be reported in a single time, and call it before start *
+     * @param nativeReporter return by makeReporter
+     * @param count          Number of data reported at one time */ public static native void setReportCount(int nativeReporter, int count);
+    The method is to set the amount of data reported once, for example, set to 5, which is that the data sent by the reporting interface is spit out every 5 times.
+	This method can not be called, the default value is 5

+    /**
+     * Set the maximum size limit of the cache file single file, the default value is 10k *
+     * @param nativeReporter return by makeReporter
+     * @param fileMaxSize    Cache file maximum size */ public static native void setFileMaxSize(int nativeReporter, int fileMaxSize);
+	This method is to set the cache file single file size limit, can not be called, the default value is 10k

+    /**
      * Start reporting thread After setting the relevant parameters, execute it once.